 Members of the media should direct any interview requests to Aimée Ricca.

-Matthew Goldman is Senior Vice President Technology, TV Compression, at Ericsson, where he is focused on video compression related products and solutions.
-He has been actively involved in the development of DTV systems since 1992.
-He was a prominent participant in the Moving Picture Experts Group where he helped create the MPEG-2 Systems standard, and he continues to be influential in other industry organizations including the Society of Motion Picture and Television Engineers, the Advanced Television Systems Committee, the Digital Video Broadcasting project and the Society of Cable Telecommunications Engineers.
+Matthew Goldman is Senior Vice President of Technology at MediaKind (formerly known as Ericsson Media Solutions), where he is focused on video processing and media delivery solutions.
+He has been actively involved in the development of digital television systems since 1992.
+He was a prominent participant in the Moving Picture Experts Group where he helped create the MPEG-2 Systems and DSM-CC standards, and he continues to be influential in other industry organizations including the Society of Motion Picture and Television Engineers (SMPTE), the Alliance of IP Media Solutions (AIMS), the Ultra HD Forum, the Digital Video Broadcasting project, the Advanced Television Systems Committee, and the Society of Cable Telecommunications Engineers.
 Four of his projects have been later recognized by Technology & Engineering Emmy® Awards.
 Mr. Goldman received bachelor (high honors) and master of sciences degrees in electrical engineering from Worcester Polytechnic Institute.
 He holds six patents related to digital video transport.
 A SMPTE Fellow, he is also a senior member of the IEEE and an inductee of the Academy of Digital Television Pioneers.
+Mr. Goldman is currently serving as the President of SMPTE.

 Past President, 2017-2018